MokeDuck/project.firebase-chat/README.md

       implement the chat room is actually much smaller.
     - The specs are there for a reason: read them and use them to guide your development.
+  * Implementing custom tags.
+    - These are a new and quite powerful web development tool for making modular components in web pages.
   * Javascript events and callbacks.
     - What happens when the chat form is submitted?
     - What happens when data in Firebase changes?